 Digital marketing tactics change all the time.
 Some digital marketers love this and some hate it, but it’s a fact that digital marketing is a fast-changing industry.

-Google is deploying hundreds of changes related to organic and paid search per year, Facebook algorithm is constantly changing and in general the digital marketing landscape is extremely dynamic.
+Google is deploying hundreds of changes related to organic and paid searches per year, the Facebook algorithm is constantly changing and in general, the digital marketing landscape is extremely dynamic.

 This means that if you decide to follow a career in digital marketing, you should know in advance that learning will be part of your DAILY activities.

 I’ve been doing this for years now and every day I get to learn something new.
 In fact, 20% of my time is spent on reading about industry updates and new developments, case studies, learning new tools, and staying up-to-date with changes made in all digital marketing channels.